 We’ve implemented a couple of marketing automation tools for them.
 Set-out a structure and formula for their content marketing initiatives.
 We’ve scoped out the most appropriate online properties for the audience that they’re looking to attract.
 We’ve also created alerts for various keywords important to the business, to allow the company to be aware of what’s being said and have the opportunity to promptly participate in the conversations.

-However the client came back to us saying that, after thinking about it for a while, she doesn’t have the time.
+However the client came back to us saying that, after thinking about it for a while, she doesn’t have the time to use any of it.

 She says that she doesn’t have the time to blog on a regular basis, or to interact on social media channels.
 She doesn’t have the time to look at the custom website analytics summary that shows how visitors are coming to her website, and what search keywords they used that got them there.

 She’s too busy to see which content, publicized on which social media channels, get the most traction; and the best days and times to interact.
-Those nicely-designed personalized email communications won’t get sent because there’s no time to let customers know about new products, or promotional offers.
+Those nicely-designed personalized email communications will never get sent because she has no time to inform her customers about new products, or promotional offers.

 No matter how low the barriers to entry are reduced, there’s a simple reason why marketing strategies, initiatives and tools (whether automated or not) don’t work for the way that you’d like them to.

 It’s not about features, easy-of-use or how to roll-out the process across your company.
 It’s not even about price, or cost (which, as we all know, are two very different things).

 It’s because, at the root of it all, you don’t want to improve your marketing.
 Why?
 Because you’re frightened.